Leave Minimal Shopping Footprint

 To prepare for shopping, first make a list of what you need.
 Read product labels online beforehand.
 Major supermarkets have websites or apps to assist with this.
 For sanitary reasons, many stores are rejecting reusable bags.
 So you may want to leave them at home (or sanitize them).
 Then, mask up and sanitize your hands.
 Put on sterile gloves before entering the store.

 Move quickly, with a purpose down aisles.
 If one is crowded, loop back to it later.
 Interact with as few people as possible.
 Grab and go without distractions.
-Put fresh fruits and vegetables into provided plastic bags so the do not come in contact with the communal shopping cart.
-With self checkout, you can have an attendant sanitize the kiosk prior to use.
-Pay with credit or debit card that you can wipe clean.
+Put fresh fruits and vegetables into provided plastic bags so they do not come in contact with the communal shopping cart.
+With self-checkout, you can have an attendant sanitize the kiosk before use.
+Pay with a credit or debit card that you can wipe clean.

 Master these suggestions and safely cross into the new era of shopping during a pandemic—and perhaps for time beyond.
 This may become the new normal.